exasol/tableau-connector/jdbc-kerberos-setup-test/README.md

 # jdbc-kerberos-setup-test

-This directory contains JUnit integrationt tests that verify Kerberos delegation works in your setup.
+This directory contains JUnit integration tests that verify Kerberos delegation works in your setup.
 We recommend using this if Kerberos authentication does not work with Tableau Server.

+The code is based on project [constrained-delegation-jdbc](https://github.com/devanshsoni9/constrained-delegation-jdbc) by [@devanshsoni9](https://github.com/devanshsoni9).

 ## Initial configuration